Octavian-ai/mac-graph/log.md

 	SA choses to use the edge head, and SP choses to use the node head.
 SA+SP choses to use the node head.

+- `63a8a8b` 99% on all tasks
+	- added dedicated control heads x2 for each read head

 ### Station shortest count

 - `9ecf10e`